SteelCompendium/data-md-dse/Bestiary/Monsters/Werewolf/Statblocks/Werewolf.md

 reason: -1
 intuition: 1
 presence: 1
-traits:
+features:
+  - type: feature
+    feature_type: trait
-  - name: Solo Monster
+    name: Solo Monster
+    icon: ☠️
     effects:
+      - name: End Effect
-      - effect: At the end of each of their turns, the werewolf can take 5 damage to end one effect on them that can be ended by a saving throw.
+        effect: At the end of each of their turns, the werewolf can take 5 damage to end one effect on them that can be ended by a saving throw.
 This damage can't be reduced in any way.
-        name: End Effect
+      - name: Solo Turns
-      - effect: The werewolf can take two turns each round.
+        effect: The werewolf can take two turns each round.
 They can't take turns consecutively.
-        name: Solo Turns
+  - type: feature
+    feature_type: trait
-  - name: Accursed Rage
+    name: Accursed Rage
+    icon: ⭐️
     effects:
       - effect: The werewolf's ferocity is expressed through rage, and their abilities can inflict rage points on any enemy except a stormwight fury.
 A